-The last week in February marked the 7th annual America Saves Week, a cooperative effort among financial institutions, non-profits, bloggers and other groups to inform Americans about their personal finances and help consumers save more.
+The last week in February marks the annual America Saves Week, a cooperative effort among financial institutions, non-profits, bloggers and other groups to inform Americans about their personal finances and help consumers save more.
 As a participating organization, NerdWallet worked to get the word out about the benefits of saving, and how to accomplish your financial goals.
 Below are our top savings tips for every life stage.
 Read on to learn more:

 CHILDREN | Learning to save can start at a young age.

 Most of us think of saving money is a necessity reserved for adults, but younger generations can take part as well.
 In fact, teaching kids about saving money at an early age will also help them to succeed later in life.
 Framing lessons in kid-friendly ways through games or characters is often a good way to get a conversation started.
 Consider Smoky Bear teaching children about how to avoid forest fires.
 Kids: Participate in our “Dollars for A’s” Program.
 For every “A” you earn on your report card, First Financial will deposit $1 into your First Step Kids Account!* It’s a great way to reward your child for doing his or her best in school.
 It also teaches the life long practice of saving for the future- visit a branch location to redeem those dollars today!

 Let them practice.